 - Combine these two ingredients in a bucket or large bowl.
-Add your clothing and soak them well.
-If necessary, add more water.
+Place your clothing in the water until they are well-soaked and add more water if needed.

 - Leave your clothes to soak overnight and they’ll be ready to wash the next day.

-- You can add a half a cup of baking soda to the washing machine once it’s completely filled with water, pouring it in so it dissolves immediately.
+- Add half a cup of baking soda to the washing machine once it’s completely filled with water.
+This will help you make sure the baking soda dissolves properly.

-- Then you’ll continue your wash cycle as usual.
+- Then, continue the wash cycle as usual.

-- If you’re washing a lot of clothes in one load, you can add up to a whole cup of baking soda.
+- If you’re washing a large load, you can add up to 1 measuring cup of baking soda.

-You can also use a dryer.
-Once the dry cycle has ended, it’s a good idea to smell your laundry and decide if you need to wash it again.
+The other option is using a dryer.
+Once your laundry is dry and the cycle has ended, it’s a good idea to smell your clothes and decide whether you need to wash them again.

 - 1 tablespoon of baking soda (10 g)

-- All you need to do is form a paste with baking soda and a little water.
-Another option is to use hydrogen peroxide or vinegar as a substitute for the water.
+- To begin with, all you need to do is form a paste with baking soda and a little bit of water.
+You can also substitute the water for either hydrogen peroxide or vinegar.

-- This paste is perfect for removing stains from oil, grease, mud, food, and plenty of other substances.
+- This paste is perfect for removing all kinds of stains, including oil, grease, mud, and food.

-- To apply it properly, rub it lightly on the stain.
-Make sure you cover the entire area where the stain is, especially around the edges.
+- To apply it properly, lightly rub the paste on the stain.
+Make sure to cover the entire stain and the surrounding area.
+(Especially around the edges.)

 - Let it sit for 15 minutes.

-- When the stain is on tough fabric, you can scrub it using an old toothbrush.
-Never try to scrub delicate fabrics like silk or satin because it could weaken the fibers.
+- If the stain is on tough fabric, you can scrub it using an old toothbrush.
+Never try to scrub delicate fabrics like silk or satin, though, because it could weaken the fibers.

-Finally, rinse your clothing with plenty of warm water to remove any excess solution.
-On more delicate fabrics, it’s best to use a wet cloth.
+Finally, rinse your clothing with plenty of warm water to remove any excess.
+However, when working with more delicate fabrics, it’s best to use a wet cloth, instead.